adikno/Space-Invaders/README.md

 You can compile the program and generates a portable jar using the included makefile.

------------------more details about the implementation are mentioned below-------------
+### Description of the implementation
 A brief description of how I implemented the game:
 1. the Aliens formation -
-		I added a speed-member to the Block class, which I initialized at the beginning of the game, and increased it every time the aliens change direction and at the end of each level.
+	- I added a speed-member to the Block class, which I initialized at the beginning of the game, and increased it every time the aliens change direction and at the end of each level.
-		In addition, I implemented the 'timePassed' function in Block's class, by moving the block speed*dt units to the current direction.
+	- In addition, I implemented the 'timePassed' function in Block's class, by moving the block speed*dt units to the current direction.
-		Meanwhile, I implemented a sprite called 'BlockFormation' that hold a list of lists of block.
+	- Meanwhile, I implemented a sprite called 'BlockFormation' that hold a list of lists of block.
 (Each list represent a different column of aliens.)
-		Using 'timePassed' function, I checked when an external column of aliens reach to a wall and when it happens I:
+	- Using 'timePassed' function, I checked when an external column of aliens reach to a wall and when it happens I:
-			a. increase the aliens's speed.
+		- increase the aliens's speed.
-			b. change their direction.
+		- change their direction.
-			c. push them down a bit.
+		- push them down a bit.
-		When the user loses a life, the 'gameLevel' class invoke 'resetPlace' method of 'blockFormation'.
+	- When the user loses a life, the 'gameLevel' class invoke 'resetPlace' method of 'blockFormation'.
 This method in charge of reset all the aliens to their original position using a member called 'initialPosition' in class block.
 	2. the shields -
 		I implemented a method in 'GameLevel' class called 'buildShields', inside this method I built three shields, each of them constructed by 90 tiny blocks (3 rows of 30 block each).